stevenxxiu/just.nvim/README.md

 --- Force stops currently running task just.stop_current_task()

---- Creates minimal justfile containing shebang,
+--- Creates minimal justfile that contains shebang,
---- link to just's reference manual and default task just.add_task_template()
+--- a link to just's reference manual and a default task just.add_task_template()

 --- Adds callback that will be called on